Sanders takes early lead as New Hampshire polls close

 The Fox News Decision Desk reports that former South Bend, Ind., Mayor Pete Buttigieg is currently in second behind Sanders, and a late-surging Minnesota Sen. Amy Klobuchar is in third.

-Neither former Vice President Joe Biden nor Massachusetts Sen. Elizabeth Warren appears poised to finish in the top three positions, although most of the vote has not yet been counted and the numbers could change, according to the Fox News Voter Analysis.
+Neither former Vice President Joe Biden nor Massachusetts Sen. Elizabeth Warren appears poised to finish in the top three positions, according to the Fox News Voter Analysis.
+The early signs were especially disappointing for Warren, a known quantity in the New England political world who had long polled ahead of Klobuchar nationally.

-Biden, meanwhile, already left the state hours before polls began closing at 7 p.m.
+In an apparent acknowledgement that that he was in for a rough night, Biden already left the state hours before polls began closing at 7 p.m.
 ET.
 The rest of the polling sites closed an hour later.
+As the night wound on, Biden addressed his supporters in New Hampshire via livestream from South Carolina.

+“I do love New Hampshire, and I mean it,” Biden said.
+“Now Jill and I are moving on to Nevada and South Carolina and beyond. ...
+“We’re going on and we’re going to win in Nevada and in South Carolina.”

+Speaking minutes later to a more lively crowd in Columbia, South Carolina, Biden told attendees, "We've just heard from the first two of the 50 states. ...
+Where I come from, that's the opening bell.
+Not the closing bell.
+And the fight to end Donald Trump's presidency is just beginning."

+Nine of the delegates are less important "automatic delegates" who can't participate in the convention in the first round of voting unless one candidate has an overwhelmingly lead.
+16 of the delegates are awarded proportionally by congressional district, while eight are determined by statewide vote.
+Candidates must receive 15 percent of the vote to receive any delegates, which is the rule for all Democratic primaries and campaigns.

+The night saw two departures from the race, even before all the votes were counted: Colorado Sen. Michael Bennet and Andrew Yang.

-Andrew Yang suspended his campaign Tuesday night, telling cheering supporters that he's "just getting started."
+Yang told cheering supporters Tuesday night that he's "just getting started."
 Attendees responded by cheering, "2024!
 2024!"

 “There’s part of me that feels disappointed, like I didn’t fulfill some people’s goals for this campaign,” Yang told BuzzFeed News earlier in the day.
 “There’s also a competitive part of me too — like I can’t believe I lost to these people.”